paulvangentcom/Bytehoven_SheetMusicRecognition/README.md

 # Current Results
-The current released model version (V0.4) scores 73.53% validation accuracy on the test set (99.97% train set, 71.30% dev set).
+The current released model version (V0.4) scores 73.53% validation accuracy on the test set (99.97% train set, 71.30% dev set), and can discriminate between a total of 45 composers.

 When evaluating difficult to classify composers, an interesting pattern arose with Rubinstein.
 Anton Rubinstein is often confused with Tchaikovsky and Rachmaninov: